Skip to content

 Regional Cooperation to Promote Green Travel Awareness

 GCC countries are working together on regional campaigns to promote responsible travel habits and environmental awareness.
-These initiatives aim to educate visitors on sustainable behavior while positioning the Gulf as a global green tourism destination.
+These initiatives aim to educate visitors on sustainable behaviour while positioning the Gulf as a global green tourism destination.